ceLLMate: Sandboxing Browser AI Agents: Design

 \subsection{Threat Model and System Assumptions}

-Our design goal is to create a framework for programmatic privilege control of browser-using agents.
-Our work sandboxes the action space of BUAs using policies that can be specified by multiple stakeholders (administrators, end-users, website developers).
-The policies are enforced at the HTTP level.
+Our design goal is to create a framework for programmatic privilege control of BUAs.
+Our work sandboxes the action space of BUAs using policies that can be specified by multiple stakeholders (administrators, end-users, website developers, third-party interest groups).
+The policies are enforced inside the browser at the HTTP level.